Deepakg1105/deliday/README.md

-# addictedshop
+# DELIDAY APP

-Webview application of addictedshop.in
+Webview application of deliday.co.in

 ## Getting Started